Tag Archives: shady city

 The bros stopped dead.
 In the doorway glaring brutally was Glenn.
 He was clutching his cattle prod tightly by his side.
 If you may imagine the scene he uncovered you will understand why the farm hand was annoyed.

-The brothers filtered out of the barn.
+The bros filtered out of the barn.
 Glenn watched them with his lip curled, keeping the doorway as blocked as his frame would allow so they would be forced to squeeze past him with their heads lowered.

 When they had cleared the area he approached the animal and gave her a soothing pat on the neck.